PokemonGoF/PokemonGo-Bot/README.md

     2. "evolve_all": "Pidgey,Weedle"
       Will only evolve Pidgey and Weedle.
     3. Not setting evolve_all or having any other string would not evolve any pokemons on startup.

-## How to run multiple accounts at the same time(skyl1ne94)
-    Before u start with this, make sure you create a copy of the config file for a second account by typing "cp config.json.example config_acc1" in the Terminal.
-Fill in your details in the file "config_acc1"

-    To actually make PokemonGo-Bot run multiple accounts, you can follow this tutorial:

-    Linux:
-    1. Download the template for Linux [here](https://onedrive.live.com/download?cid=8A1EC0D384061BB1&resid=8A1EC0D384061BB1%2116640&authkey=AEZ6QGJ8xIACQ6U)
-    2. Place the template in the root folder of the PokemonGo-Bot.
-    3. Copy the template and give it your own identity "cp startlinux_acc1_example startlinux_acc1".
-    4. Open the file with notepad and edit the following parts:
-       - LOCATION OF PokemonGo-Bot FOLDER (e.g. /root/PokemonGo-Bot);
-       - git pull origin to "dev" or "master" (e.g. git pull origin dev);
-       - config.json to the config file of the other account (e.g. config_acc1.json).
-    5. You can run the bot now by opening a terminal and filling in "./startbotacc1".
-    6. To run multiple accounts at the same time:
-       - Create a copy of "config_acc1" to "config_acc2"
-       - Create a copy of "startwin_acc1" to "startwin_acc2"
-    7. Now use the command "screen" to create a screen for each bot to seperate the bots from each other.
-For a manual of the command    "screen" use "man screen" in the Terminal.

-    Windows
-    1. Download the template for Windows [here](https://onedrive.live.com/download?cid=8A1EC0D384061BB1&resid=8A1EC0D384061BB1%2116639&authkey=AH04lpHZWP6ISWg)
-    2. Place the template in the root folder of the PokemonGo-Bot.
-    3. Copy the template and give it your own identity "cp startwin_acc1_example startwin_acc1".
-    4. Open the file with notepad and edit the following parts:
-       - LOCATION OF PokemonGo-Bot FOLDER (e.g. C:\Program Files\PokemonGo-Bot);
-       - git pull origin to "dev" or "master" (e.g. git pull origin dev);
-       - config.json to the config file of the other account (e.g. config_acc1.json).
-    5. You can run the bot by opening "startwin_acc1"
-    6. To run multiple accounts at the same time:
-       - Create a copy of "config_acc1" to "config_acc2"
-       - Create a copy of "startwin_acc1" to "startwin_acc2"
-    7. Change the values in these files to the credentials and details of the second account and you are good to go a second bot!

 ## How to run with Docker